Popular words in English. A list of basic English words for live communication. Greetings and farewells

 most- most; the largest part

-Word most can be added to a polysyllabic adjective, forming a superlative form:
+Word most can be added to a polysyllabic adjective to form the superlative form:

 Also most can mean the largest part of something: